Call For Concern

 Please do not use Call for Concern for general questions and advice about hospital services, such as general patient care, appointments, food and parking.

-General queries should continue to be directed to the Patient Advice and Liaison Service (PALS).
+To report any issues that would be regarded as a complaint related to your hospital stay including communication, plans of care or any other general concerns please speak with the ward nurse or ward sister/charge nurse.
+You can also request to have contact details for the Divisional Matron to discuss any issues further if needed.
+General queries can also be directed to the Patient Advice and Liaison Service (PALS).
 This is a free and confidential service that can provide patients, relatives and carer’s independent help, support and information.

 PALS can also be used to comment on any aspect of your care; they will liaise with staff and managers to address issues quickly.
 They can also refer you to specialist agencies for further help.